 Due to the excessive consumption of soybean and sunflower oils the average person eating typical grocery store food, the so-called industrial diet, is today getting around 10% of their energy requirements from linoleic acid.
 But our bodies require less than 2 percent.

 This huge rise in the amount of this omega-6 fat in our food has upset the apple cart; it throws the ratio of six to three way out of balance.
-The extreme increase in the amount of linoleic acid in sunflower and soybean oil consumed coincides with the increase of inflammatory diseases in the last fifty years; but is it the cause?
+The extreme increase in the amount of linoleic acid in sunflower and soybean oil consumed coincides with the rise of chronic inflammatory diseases in the last fifty years; but is it the cause?

 And what is the mechanism?